Universal quantum control over non-Hermitian continuous-variable systems: General framework

-A specific unitary transformation matrix $\mathcal{M}^\dagger(t)$ and the relevant ancillary operators are constructed in appendix~\ref{recipe}.
-Due to Eq.~(\ref{TimeAnci}) and the unitary feature of $\mathcal{M}^\dagger(t)$, one can confirm that the ancillary operators $\mu_k(t)$'s satisfy the canonical communication relation, i.e., $[\mu_j(t), \mu_k^\dagger(t)]=\delta_{jk}$.
-Using Eq.~(\ref{TimeAnci}), the time-dependent Hamiltonian~(\ref{Ham}) can be formulated as
+A general $\mathcal{M}^\dagger(t)$ is constructed in appendix~\ref{recipe}.
+Using Eq.~(\ref{TimeAnci}), one can confirm that the ancillary operators $\mu_k(t)$ satisfy the canonical communication relation, i.e., $[\mu_j(t), \mu_k^\dagger(t)]=\delta_{jk}$.
+Consequently, the time-dependent Hamiltonian~(\ref{Ham}) can be formulated as

 where